genomic-medicine-sweden/jasen/docs/source/overview.md

 Jasen is being continiously developed with the aim to add support for more species.
 Therefore can workflows be at different stages of development and evolve at different pace.
 A workflow can be either of three stages (*development*, *draft*, and *stable*) of development, these reflect the stability and the likelyhood of radical canges being made to the workflow.

 Workflows under **development** are being actively worked at.
 While all workflows should be functional in the *masters* branch and for every release, there are no guarantee that workflows under development produce accurate results and major changes can be introduce without notice.
-Use a your own descression.
+Use a your own discretion.

 **Draft** workflows are considered feature complete and in the process of being validated.
 Software versions can still change without notice.
 Use with descression.